 Make a Collage of Photographs and Drawings

 Family photographs are the most commonly used way to fill up the empty spaces on the wall.
 Black and white wedding photographs or perhaps a photograph of your kid when he/she was first born or went to school displayed on the wall offer a very classic and warm impression.
 You can display them in almost every room’s wall, whether it is the study or the wall adjacent to the stairwell.
+Another alternative would be to consider getting family portrait paintings.
 They are very appealing to the eye and the style never gets old.

 Showcasing your kids drawings in hallways will not only fill up the space nicely, but it is also a great way to show off your kid’s talent to visitors without appearing to be a bragging mom.